artyomtrityak/backbone-package-template/README.md

 - install ruby and __gem install sass__

+# Installation

+I recommend use __brunch__ for creating new project.
+Also it allows use Backbone Package generators

+- __npm -g install brunch__

+- brunch new your_project_folder github://artyomtrityak/backbone-package-template

 # Command line

 - __npm install__ for install deps

-- __npm run-script start__ for running grunt server: coffee, scss processing, static files serving and tests
+- __npm start__ for running grunt server: coffee, scss processing, static files serving and testacular tests

-- __npm run-script test__ for running testacular server
+- __npm test__ for running tests once

-- __node_modules/.bin/brunch generate package package_name__ for generating package and tests for it
+- __node_modules/.bin/brunch generate package your_package_name__ for generating package and tests for it